 OAO Sberbank (SBRCY:US), Russia’s largest lender, gained 35 percent last quarter, the third-biggest advance on the Bloomberg Russia- US index.
 Each ADR is equal to four ordinary shares and the U.S.-listed stock traded at a 3.7 percent premium (SBRCY:US) to the bank’s Micex shares on March 30, the most since Nov.
 30, according to data compiled by Bloomberg.

 The 30-stock Micex climbed 8.2 percent in the first quarter, its second straight quarterly advance, while the dollar-denominated RTS (RTSI$) surged 19 percent, the best performance since the third quarter of 2009.

-Gazprom’s (OGZPY) ADRs gained the most in two weeks in New York on March 30, on speculation the world’s largest natural gas producer will pay a record 2011 dividend after profit doubled.
+Gazprom’s (OGZPY:US) ADRs gained the most in two weeks in New York on March 30, on speculation the world’s largest natural gas producer will pay a record 2011 dividend after profit doubled.
 The stock has risen 16 percent in New York this year, the biggest quarterly advance since the first three months of 2011.
 The ADRs trade at a 0.1 percent premium to Micex shares.

 Net income for state-run Gazprom, based on Russian accounting standards, more than doubled to 880 billion rubles ($30 billion) last year as the company benefited from rising European gas prices, according to the earnings report issued on March 29.

 Gazprom may pay a record-high dividend of 9.29 rubles a share for last year, according to the average analyst estimate compiled by Bloomberg and based on profit levels and company dividend guidance.

 To contact the reporters on this story: Ksenia Galouchko in New York at firstname.lastname@example.org; Halia Pavliva in New York at email@example.com